theunissenlab/soundsep/INSTRUCTIONS.md

 Note: If you are having a hard time getting intervals to be detected, try these:

-* selecting a narrower / wider frequency range in the normal view
+* selecting a narrower / wider frequency range or time range in the normal view

 * drawing threshold directly in the amp env view